Jipok/go-persist/README.md

 - Not suitable for datasets larger than available RAM
 - Provides map-like access patterns rather than database query capabilities

-**Simplicity Over Advanced Features**
-- Minimal codebase (<1000 lines) for easier review and understanding
-- No complex recovery mechanisms, distributed capabilities, or transaction isolation
-- `Shrink()` operation is blocking by design to keep implementation simple

 ### Performance and Scale Considerations
-- Tested with datasets up to ~400MB of actual data
+- Tested with datasets up to ~500MB of real data
 - WAL file grows unbounded until `Shrink()` is called
-- `Shrink()` can cause brief (up to second) pauses; best called during low-activity periods
+- No complex recovery mechanisms, distributed capabilities, or transaction isolation
 - Memory usage scales linearly with dataset size, with reasonable overhead compared to raw data

 For applications requiring complex queries, distributed access, full ACID compliance, strong data integrity guarantees, protection against hardware failures, or datasets larger than available memory, a traditional database system would be more appropriate.